witoldsz/angular-http-auth/README.md

 'event:auth-loginRequired' message is broadcasted from $rootScope.

 The 'authService' has only one method: #loginConfirmed().
 You are responsible to invoke this method after user logged in.
+You may optionally pass in a data argument to the loginConfirmed method which will be passed on to the loginConfirmed
-It will retry all the requests previously failed due to HTTP 401 response.
+$broadcast.
+This may be useful, for example if you need to pass through details of the user that was logged in.
+The 'authService' will then retry all the requests previously failed due to HTTP 401 response.

 ###Typical use case: